AI Assistants That Triage, Escalate, and Follow Up for Support.

 For read-only checks like pulling ticket history or watching SLA risk, the agent can work in the background.
 For any customer-facing reply, Pinksheep keeps review before send so your team approves the message first.

-Manual automation vs approval-first agents for customer support
+Manual work vs approval-first AI assistants for customer support

 The difference is not just speed.
-Approval-first agents give customer support teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give customer support teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 |---|---|---|